mhered/sevillabot/Simulation.md

 * Added default RVIZ config `display_bot.rviz`
 * In `camera.xacro` modify horizontal FOV to 160 degrees.
 Since camera is small, remove <collision> and <inertial> tags.
 * Update `Camera.md` with camera properties
-* in `Simulation.md` add notes for all changes above
+* in `Simulation.md` add notes for teleop with joystick and all changes above

 ## To Do